viblo/pymunk/docs/src/benchmarks.rst

 The full code of all benchmarks are available under the `benchmarks
 <https://github.com/viblo/pymunk/blob/master/benchmarks>`_ folder.

-Note that the the benchmarks are not yet updated for Pymunk 6.0, but tests look promising.
+Note that the benchmarks are not yet updated for Pymunk 6.0, but tests look promising.

 Get and Callbacks